NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C1.rst

 Problem 2: Stress Transformations
 ---------------------------------

-To transform stress to a rotated coordiate system one can use the formula shown in the figure.
-We would ask you to write code that will take as iput **4** values  sigmaXX, sigmaYY, tauXY, and **theta** compute the stress in the transformed coordinate system.
-We would ask you to perform that transformation computation in a function other than **main** and to compilicate things, but demonstrate you understand passing of arrays, pass the input and output stresses to this new function in fixed length arrays.
+To transform stress to a rotated coordinate system one can use the formula shown in the figure.
+We would ask you to write code that will take as input **4** values  sigmaXX, sigmaYY, tauXY, and **theta** compute the stress in the transformed coordinate system.
+We would ask you to perform that transformation computation in a function other than **main** and to complicate things, but demonstrate you understand passing of arrays, pass the input and output stresses to this new function in fixed length arrays.

    .. figure:: figures/stress.png
            :align: center